-What's the Weather Like in New York in December?
+What's The Weather Like at Christmas in New York?

 New York Hotels in December

 Best Western Plus President Hotel at Times Square